Soph-iee/DogGallery/ReadME.md

 Users can search for any breed in the input field.
 When a breed is selected, the app displays a random image of that breed.
 Clicking the “Generate Random Image” button fetches another random dog image.

+### Live Link
+The website is deployed live on vercel here (https://dog-gallery-kohl.vercel.app/)